Get help now Make a donation

 Symptoms of psychosis

-These symptoms are similar to those experienced in schizophrenia, including:
+These symptoms are similar to those experienced in schizophrenia.
+They include:

-- Hallucinations - where you may experience things that others around you don't.
-For example hearing voices, seeing visual hallucinations and other unexplained sensations.
+• Hallucinations – where you experience things that others around you don't.
+Like hearing voices, seeing visual hallucinations and other unexplained sensations.

-- Delusions - where you might hold strong beliefs that nobody else shares.
-For example, a fear that everyone can hear your thoughts or that you can control the weather.
+• Delusions – where you might hold strong beliefs that nobody else shares.
+For example, a fear that everyone can hear your thoughts.
+Or believing that you can control the weather.

 You may also experience: